Tropical wave in the Gulf could bring downpours to Houston later this week

 Again, some details will change and, although this doesn't appear to be a huge flooding threat at the moment, that can always change with deep tropical moisture.

-In the central Atlantic, a tropical wave east of the Windward Islands has become a little better organized this morning.
+In the central Atlantic, a tropical wave east of the Windward Islands has become a little better organized Tuesday morning.
 Environmental conditions are expected to become marginally favorable for development of this system

-during the next few days while it moves westward at 10 to 15 mph.
-By Friday and over the weekend, conditions are forecast to become less favorable (20%) for tropical cyclone formation.
+during the next few days.
+The National Hurricane Center now gives it a medium chance of development over the next 5 days (60%).

 Atlantic hurricane season runs from June 1 to Nov.
 30.